ccc-certifier-framework/certifier-framework-for-confidential-computing/README.md

 file.
 There are a very few files, used for testing (and not included in the API or services) that have other license terms.

+## Experimental code

+We have added some experimental code in the subdirectory acl_lib to illustrate how one can provide a web-like API that supports granular access control to files over the sort of secure channel employed by the certifier.
+No other code relies on this and it is not compiled into any other code here.
+We plan to modify the experimental code so that it can be compiled as a sub-library but we have not yet done so.